- Waldorf Choir

-Under the direction of nationally recognized conductor Joel Everist, the Waldorf Choir is the second oldest collegiate a cappella choir in the United States.
+Under the direction of Dr. Emilie Bertram, the Waldorf Choir is the second oldest collegiate a cappella choir in the United States.
 Founded in 1916 by Oscar Lyders, and strengthened under the long tenure of Odvin Hagen, the choir has maintained a professional standard for excellence throughout its history.
-An enthusiastic music critic praised the choir for performance in which “…the singers, conductor, accompanist, and audience members all but danced in the pews.”
+An enthusiastic music critic praised the choir for a performance in which “…the singers, conductor, accompanist, and audience members all but danced in the pews.”
 Past seasons have included a wide variety of acapella repertoire, major works, spirituals, and performances that have included the Lincoln Center, the American Choral Directors Association (ACDA) and for university academic and festival ceremonies.
 The Choir has been recently invited to be a headliner at Carnegie Hall, the Kennedy Center, and Disney Hall in Los Angeles, while providing the voices for premiere performances of newly composed works.
-Participation in this ensemble is 'by audition' only.
-Scholarship assistance is available to students who meet academic and performance requirements at the time of their audition.
+Scholarship assistance is available.

 Under the direction of M. Cory Schmitt, the ensemble primarily performs standard wind band literature with an emphasis upon practical pedagogical foundations.
 In addition to regularly scheduled concerts each semester, the Wind Symphony performs for academic ceremonies and has also served as a special exhibition ensemble for premieres of newly composed and/or arranged works.
-In 2018-19, the Wind Symphony will join with TRN Music Publisher, Inc. and Dan Goeller Music Publishing to record numerous catalogued wind band repertoire holdings.
-It serves as an excellent laboratory ensemble for undergraduate conducting and composition students, rehearsing and recording student compositions throughout the year.
-Performance in the group can satisfy requisite ensemble requirements for scholarship and non-scholarship students.
-Scholarship assistance is available to those students who are willing to meet academic and performance requirements at the time of their audition.
+It serves as an excellent laboratory ensemble for music education and performance students.
+Scholarship assistance is available.